arronwelch/missing-semester/L4/note.md

 # [Data Wrangling[(https://youtu.be/sz_dsktIjt4)
-Have you ever wanted to tale data in one format and turn it into a different format?Of course you have!That,in very general terms,is what this lecture is all about.Specifically,massaging data,whether in text or binary format,until you end up with exactly what you wanted.
+Have you ever wanted to take data in one format and turn it into a different format?Of course you have!That,in very general terms,is what this lecture is all about.Specifically,massaging data,whether in text or binary format,until you end up with exactly what you wanted.